 Based on the Malay trade dialect, Bahasa Indonesia is the national language of the Republic of Indonesia.
-It unites the over 237 million people of Indonesia (May 2010), whose native tongue may be one of the over 300 distinct languages or regional dialects.
-Older people may speak some Dutch and English is the foreign language of choice for business, tourism and study.
+It unites the over 254 million people of Indonesia (2014), whose native tongue may be one of the over 300 distinct languages or regional dialects.
+Older people may speak some Dutch and English is the foreign language of choice for business, tourism and academia.

 While it may be technically possible for foreigners to live in Jakarta, Bali, or other big cities without learning/speaking Bahasa Indonesia, it is highly recommended that you obtain a working knowledge of the Indonesian national language.
 An inability to communicate in Bahasa Indonesia will cut you off from the mainstream of society, and dealing with those Indonesians who don't speak your foreign language will be very difficult.
 By not learning the language, you also deny yourself the rich cultural experience of fully communicating with those from another culture.
-Indonesians are appreciative of foreigners that make the effort to learn Bahasa Indonesian and build relationships with them.
+Indonesians are very appreciative of foreigners who make the effort to learn Bahasa Indonesia and build relationships with them.
 Both business and personal relationships with Indonesians will improve because of the effort made to learn their language.

 Learning Bahasa Indonesia

 The best time to start learning Bahasa Indonesia is before you even make your move to Indonesia, however it may be difficult to find language materials in your home country.
-You may want to ask your sponsoring company to help you obtain tapes and books several months before you move, so that you can start becoming used to the sound of the language and start familiarizing yourself with its structure and vocabulary.
+You may want to ask your sponsoring company to help you obtain CDs and books several months before you move, so that you can start becoming used to the sound of the language and start familiarizing yourself with its structure and vocabulary.
 Another option is joining online courses.
 There are free online Indonesian courses available, even though the materials offered are fairly limited and mostly for beginner level.

-Bahasa Indonesia is not as difficult to learn as many other foreign languages as verbs aren't conjugated as in English and French.
+Bahasa Indonesia is not as difficult to learn as many other foreign languages; for example, verbs aren't conjugated as in English and French.
 Bahasa Indonesia also uses the same alphabet as English, making it much easier to learn when compared to other Asian languages where tonal differences and pictograph written languages are common.

 Soon after your arrival in Indonesia, you may want to make it a priority to register for a Bahasa Indonesia course.
 Often your sponsoring company will pay for at least 40 hours of instruction.
 There are several excellent schools and community organizations in Jakarta (and other cities) which have comprehensive, structured programs to help you begin learning Indonesian.
-Learning Indonesian properly from the beginning cannot be stressed enough.
+Theh importance of learning Indonesian properly from the beginning cannot be stressed enough.

 An advantage of signing up for a course is that it's a great place to meet other newcomers and make friends.
-The people that you will be taking the course with will also be facing many of the settling in and adjustments challenges that you too face as a newcomer.
-Advice and shared resources with help to ease your transition.
+The people that you will be taking the course with will also be facing many of the settling in and adjustment challenges that you too face as a newcomer.
+Their advice and sharing newly discovered resources will help to ease your transition.
 Some people find they are more committee to attend a class rather than arrange for a private tutor.

-Several schools offer 3 and 4 week intensive programs, in Bali or Yogyakarta, where you can study for the full day and have some enjoyable cultural experiences as well.
+Several schools offer 2 and 4 week intensive programs, in Bali or Yogyakarta, where you can study for the full day and have some enjoyable cultural experiences as well.
 These schools are suited for expats who need to learn Bahasa Indonesia quickly, such as diplomats or those with jobs where they have a lot of interaction with Indonesians who don't speak English (or another foreign language), or any expat who is fully committed to learning the language early in their stay.

 Some expats opt for private lessons in their home or office from private tutors because of their time restrictions or wanting to save on travel time.
 This option tends to be the most expensive, however gives the opportunity for the instruction to be tailored to specifically meet your needs.
 Even though the tutor may come highly recommended from other expats, that does not ensure the quality of their instruction.
 Teachers that are employed from quality schools may be the most qualified and have a proven curriculum that they will follow.
-You many however just want to cover specific sections of the course that best meet your needs.
+You may, however, just want to cover specific sections of the course that best meet your specific needs.
 You may also find it useful to meet with a tutor for a period after you have completed several levels of a formal course.
 That way they can help you with any special requirements or challenging aspects of the languages that you may be encountering.

 Self-Taught Bahasa Indonesia